Skip to content

 White papers and letters to Santa #5: Both include a call-to-action

-A white paper should state clearly what you want an interested reader to do next.
-This is the call-to-action.
+Every white paper should state clearly what you want an interested reader to do next.
+This is the call to action.

 Some sponsors ask for too much, like “call 1-800-BUY-NOW.”

-But most prospects can’t buy yet, so they don’t do it.
+But most prospects aren’t ready for that, so they don’t do it.

 For example, “click to see further content.”